outfox/fennecs/www/docs/Queries/index.md

 Queries use [Filter Expressions](FilterExpressions.md) to define the subset of Entities they ==contain== ("match").

 ### 2. CRUD - Create, Read, Update, Delete
 Queries expose methods to operate quickly and with clear intent on all the entities matched by the query - [read more!](CRUD.md)

+Use the method `Query.Despawn()` to despawn all Entities in that Query.
+Alternatively, use `Query.Truncate(int, TruncateMode)` to cut your Query down to a specific size.

 ### 3. Processing (via [Stream Queries](Query.1-5.md))

-### 4. Deleting Entities in Bulk
-Use the method `Query.Clear()` to despawn all Entities in that Query.
-Alternatively, use `Query.Truncate(int, TruncateMode)` to cut your Query down to a specific size.